coreoluwa/Data-Analysis-Cohort-3-Excel-Assignments_Week-2/README.md

 Using the same medical dataset, we were asked to visualize the insights I got from the Pivot Tables created above

-1. For the first insight, I used a clustered column chart to show the average values for each body metric (BMI, Heart Rate, e.t.c ) for both males and females.
+1. For the first insight, I used a clustered column chart to show the average values for each body metric (BMI, Heart Rate, etc.) for both males and females.
 The clustered column chart helped group the data for each of the genders and give a simple, concise view of the data, as well as making it easy to see the relationship between the metrics, if any.

 ![](Week_2_Task_1_Viz_A.png)